Reading Time: 6 minutes

 The bottom line: The brain is hijacked by a substance.
 The brain operates through the means of the drug of choice as a way to feel happy.
 Add a co-occurring disorder into the mix and you’ve got yourself a complex problem.
 Underlying mental health conditions are often the reason they start using in the first place.

 Myth #8 “If They Relapse, it Means They’ve Failed”

 Absolutely not.
 Relapse does not equal failure, just like with many other diseases one treatment might not be enough to get control of it.
 No one calls a patient with a relapsing physical disease and tells them they’ve failed.

 Recovery is hard and there are many things that can happen in life to trigger someone to use.
 Sometimes it takes going into treatment multiple times before consistent sobriety can be obtained.
 Relapse doesn’t always mean having to start all over from the beginning.

-There is no cure for addiction, it is something you will have the rest of your life.
-However, treatment can help you to control it and relearn how to live your life without using.
-It is something that you will have to work on daily, then after time it will become more like second nature but addiction will always be there.
+Addiction treatment centers can help you to regain control and relearn how to live your life without using.
+It is something that you will have to work on daily, then after a time it will become more like second nature.

 Ready to seek help?
 Have questions about addiction treatment for yourself or a loved one?
 Give us a call at (888) 906-0952

 Have questions about drug and alcohol treatment?
 Submit this contact form and we’ll be in touch!

 Explore Your Options for Rehab With a Free Consultation

 If you’re ready to change your life and explore the options for addiction treatment, we are ready to help!
 Confidentially talk to someone about your situation today.